DineshKatiyar-TrustAssist/AgenticHealthscore-backend/README.md

 The system uses a multi-agent architecture:

-1. **Message Fetching**: When calculating a health score, recent messages are automatically fetched from Slack channels linked to the customer
+1. **Message Fetching**: When calculating a health score, recent messages are automatically fetched from Slack channels linked to the customer.
+Messages are committed immediately after each channel to ensure visibility and accurate message counts.
 2. **Sentiment Agent**: Analyzes message sentiment using Gemini
 3. **Health Score Agent**: Calculates health score (1-10) with component breakdown
 4. **Churn Prediction Agent**: Predicts churn probability with risk factors
 5. **Action Item Agent**: Generates actionable recommendations

 The **Orchestrator** coordinates these agents in sequence for each customer analysis.
 When using the "Recalculate Score" button, the system first fetches fresh messages from Slack before performing the analysis.

+### Recent Improvements

+- **Transaction Visibility**: Messages are now committed and flushed immediately after each channel fetch, ensuring they're visible to subsequent queries and accurate message counts in the UI
+- **Enhanced Error Handling**: Better validation and error messages for missing channels, unmonitored channels, and message fetching failures
+- **Improved Logging**: Comprehensive logging throughout the message fetching and health score calculation process for better debugging
+- **Message Count Accuracy**: Fixed message count calculation to use actual stored messages (excluding duplicates) rather than raw Slack API responses
+- **Type Safety**: Fixed type annotations throughout the codebase (UUID → str for SQLite compatibility)

 ## Scheduled Tasks